Poetry Collection, Suggestions, Gaspereau Press, (Forthcoming, Aug. 2026)

-• This collection of personal and environmental poems wraps whole life experiences in phrases and overlaps poetry with prose, humour with poignancy, and plainspokenness with emotional depth.
+• These personal and environmental poems wrap whole life experiences in phrases and overlap poetry with prose, humor with poignancy, and plainspokenness with emotional depth.

 The Dalhousie Review, Issue 103.3